 As a student in the Department of Health, Nutrition, and Exercise Science, you'll have access to opportunities and experiences that will help you take your education to the next level.
 Get involved and discover the possibilities both on and off the main campus.

 Students in several of our programs have the ability not only to help faculty with their research but also the ability to engage in original research.
-Messiah College undergraduate students have been first authors or co-authors on over 50 research projects presented at the regional or national level.
+Messiah University undergraduate students have been first authors or co-authors on over 50 research projects presented at the regional or national level.

 High fidelity Simulations